sign-language-processing/sign-language-processing.github.io/src/index.md

 based on the composition of spatio-temporal angular and distance features between domain-specific pairs of joint segments.

-@segmentation:bull2020automatic segmented French Sign Language into segments corresponding to subtitle units by relying on the alignment between subtitles and sign language videos, leveraging a spatio-temporal graph convolutional network (STGCN; @Yu2017SpatioTemporalGC) with a BiLSTM on 2D skeleton data.
+@segmentation:bull2020automatic segmented French Sign Language into segments corresponding to subtitle units by relying on the alignment between subtitles and sign language videos, leveraging a spatio-temporal graph convolutional network (ST-GCN; @Yu2017SpatioTemporalGC) with a BiLSTM on 2D skeleton data.

 @segmentation:renz2021signa located temporal boundaries between signs in continuous sign language videos by employing 3D convolutional neural network representations with iterative temporal segment refinement to resolve ambiguities between sign boundary cues.